pulumi/docs/content/docs/guides/scim/okta.md

 * SCIM connector base URL: `https://api.pulumi.com/scim/v2/{orgName}`, where `{orgName}` must be replaced with your organization’s login name (not display name).
 If you do not know this, navigate to your SAML settings and look at the SSO URL.
 It will have your organization’s login name in the URL.
 * Supported provisioning actions: check **Push New Users** and **Push Profile Updates**.
 * Authentication Mode: HTTP Header
-* For **HTTP HEADER**, you will used a token from the [Pulumi Console](https://app.pulumi.com) as the authorization bearer token.
+* For **HTTP HEADER**, you will use a token from the [Pulumi Console](https://app.pulumi.com) as the authorization bearer token.
 To generate a token, navigate to your org in the Pulumi Console, click on the **Settings** tab, and then click **SAML SSO**.
 Scroll down to the **SCIM** section and generate a new token if you have never generated one for your org, or regenerate it if you have already done so in the past.

     {{% notes "info" %}}
 Once you generate the token, please save it securely.
-The Pulumi Console will not show you the token again and there is no way to retrieve it again.
-SCIM token can only be regenerated once it has been generated already.
-This means you will invalidate any previous SCIM tokens for your org by regenerating it.
+Neither the Pulumi Console nor Pulumi support can retrieve a token once it's been initially generated.
+If you lose the SCIM token and need it again, you'll have to generate a new token, which invalidates any previous tokens for your Pulumi organization.
     {{% /notes %}}

 * Paste the token from the Pulumi Console into the Okta SCIM configuration for **HTTP HEADER**.